nisatevo/nisatevo/README.md

 💻A Security Researcher and passionate DevOps practitioner.

-😼Seeking knowledge and striving to make things work.
+Seeking knowledge and striving to make things work.
 #### Gotta catch 'em all—bugs!

 ## Chilling 🌸